kriipa/Simple-Calculator/README.md

-# simple_calculator.py
-assignment of simple calculator using tkinter
+Assignment of Simple Calculator using Tkinter-GUI

 <h1>ScreenShots of My Simple Calculator</h1>